 Exhibits must be brought to the competition marquee as below.
-You may drive into Vivary Park and park in front of the competition marquee.:
+You may drive into Vivary Park and park in front of the competition marquee:

-- Between 12 noon and 11pm on Thursday 3rd August. - Between 6am and 7.30am on Friday 4th August. - After 11pm on Thursday and before 6am on Friday by prior arrangement only please phone 01823 413368 or 07707 451466 in advance to arrange.
+- Between 12 noon and 11pm on Thursday 1st August. - Between 6am and 7.30am on Friday 2nd August. - After 11pm on Thursday and before 6am on Friday by prior arrangement only please phone 07707 451466 in advance to arrange.

-All exhibits must be staged and exhibitors must leave the marquee by 7.30am on Friday 4th August.
+All exhibits must be staged and exhibitors must leave the marquee by 7.30am on Friday 2nd August.
 Judging will commence soon afterwards.